ActiveInferenceInstitute/ActiveInferAnts/README.md

 # Active InferAnts

-Welcome to the Active InferAnts project!
-This README provides an overview of the package, its features, installation instructions, usage examples, and contribution guidelines.
+Welcome to the **Active InferAnts** project!
+This README provides a comprehensive overview of the package, its features, installation instructions, usage examples, and contribution guidelines.

 ## Table of Contents
 1. [Overview](#overview)